Project-Mahiru/MahiruShiinaJS/README.md

 By Hobospider132

 This code uses the huggingface API to talk to Mahiru AI and is built off DialoGPT as well as the dialogue from Otonari no Tenshi-sama
 Written in JS in case Oleg is willing to merge it with the current Mahiru bot.
-Hosted with UptimeRobot at the moment
+Hosted with UptimeRobot at the moment.
+Added a Python version because... uh...
+I forgot why we added it 💀

 Required modules: